gigahidjrikaaa/GemmaVoice-SpeechAPI/README.md

 ### Phase 1 — Application scaffolding

 1. **Service decomposition**
-   - Refactor `gemma-3-api/app/main.py` into a modular layout (`app/services`, `app/api`, `app/config`) so the speech services can share FastAPI lifespan hooks with the current LLM loader without repeated initialization.
+   - Refactor `backend/app/main.py` into a modular layout (`app/services`, `app/api`, `app/config`) so the speech services can share FastAPI lifespan hooks with the current LLM loader without repeated initialization.
    - Define Pydantic models for audio payloads (binary uploads, base64 JSON envelopes, and WebSocket frames) plus transcript/voice settings.
 2. **Configuration and secrets**
    - Introduce `pydantic-settings` for managing OpenAI API keys, OpenAudio authentication (token, Hugging Face access if running local checkpoints), default sample rates, and feature flags.
    - Add schema validation for environment variables so misconfigured GPU IDs, missing checkpoints, or absent API keys fail fast at startup.

-### Phase 2 — STT integration with Whisper
+### Phase 2 — STT integration with Faster Whisper

 1. **Local inference path**
-   - Package Whisper as a callable service that loads the desired model tier (`base`, `large-v3`, or the faster `tiny.en`) once during lifespan startup, exposing async helpers that offload CPU-heavy work with `asyncio.to_thread` to retain non-blocking FastAPI handlers.
+   - Package Faster Whisper as a callable service that loads the desired model tier (`base`, `large-v3`, or the faster `tiny.en`) once during lifespan startup, exposing async helpers that offload CPU-heavy work with `asyncio.to_thread` to retain non-blocking FastAPI handlers.
    - Provide preprocessing utilities that normalize audio to 16 kHz mono PCM using `soundfile`/`torchaudio`, mirroring Whisper’s reference scripts for compatibility.
    - Support both file uploads and streaming (chunk assembly plus VAD-driven segmentation) so we can reuse the service for REST and WebSocket routes.
 2. **Managed API fallback**